 The company entered the market with the launch of Bangkok’s Shinawatra Tower III in 1995.
 Listed on the Stock Exchange of Thailand in 2003, its earliest residential projects were in Bangkok, though the company has since expanded into several major upcountry markets.

-They wanted a well-lighted, elegantly-designed space that would reflect the sensibilities and values common to all of its users.
+They wanted a well-lit, elegantly-designed space that would reflect the sensibilities and values common to all its users.
 With the help of Paperspace and Everyday Studio, the company has:

 - Improved engagement of the target market with its conference center by updating its amenities and making its ambiance more conducive to shared learning experiences.

-- Maximized resources by building on pre-existing assets such as the available natural lighting and previously allocated spaces for work and leisure.
+- Maximised resources by building on pre-existing assets such as the available natural lighting and previously allocated spaces for work and leisure.

 The SC Asset Conference Centre was built more than 10 years ago.
-The mandate given by the client was to improve the quality of its amenities, which would hopefully lead to more customers renting the space and increasing the company’s revenue.
-They also wanted the building to maximize natural lighting, be flexible for multiple usages, and have a modern, professional feel to it.
+The collective was mandated to improve the quality of its amenities, which would hopefully lead to more customers renting the space and increasing the company’s revenue.
+They also wanted the building to maximise natural lighting, be flexible for multiple usage, and have a modern, professional feel to it.

 Paperspace took into consideration the expected users for the space: C-level executives and members of management.
-Aligning with the target audience’s characteristics and preferences, Paperspace applied a sleek, timeless design to the conference centre.
+Aligning with the target audience’s characteristics and preferences, Paperspace applied a sleek and timeless design to the conference centre.